burtonwilliamt/carlogicapi/tutorials/VeinsTutorial/README.md

 I've made a simplified example project in order to make it easier to learn Veins, since the example included with Veins doesn't include any documentation and can be hard to understand.

 I suggest at least reading through the [Hello-Sumo tutorial](https://github.com/burtonwilliamt/carlogicapi/blob/master/tutorials/Hello-Sumo/tutorial.md) and this [OMNet++ Tic-Toc Example](https://omnetpp.org/doc/omnetpp/tictoc-tutorial/) if you haven't already.
-Once you've done that you should understand how .ned files define the network in the OMNet++ simulation, how `simple` .ned classes have C++ code behind them, and how to configure a SUMO simulation.
+Once you've done that you should understand how .ned files define the network in the OMNet++ simulation, how simple .ned classes have C++ code behind them, and how to configure a SUMO simulation.
 This tutorial should help you learn Veins, which connects OMNet++ for network simulation and SUMO for road simulation.
 Since a lot of the files inherit from files in the Veins project, you'll need to download Veins; check out the [Veins Download](http://veins.car2x.org/download/) to get it.

+### Architecture

+TODO: Add a cool class diagram here

 ### TutorialScenario.ned